turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 - includes
 - concat

-During the course of our research, we will practice different modes of learning!
-This is in order to help us gain a better understanding of how we individually learn, and furnish us with some strategies we can fall back on when we get stuck!
+During the course of your research, you will practice different modes of learning!
+This is in order to help you gain a better understanding of how you individually learn, and furnish you with some strategies you can fall back on when you get stuck!

 <section class="call-to-action">
 For each array prototype method, follow this protocol carefully:

 1. Read the documentation on MDN.
-2. Talk through your understanding of it together.
+2. Rubber duck through your understanding of it.
-3. Visually represent the method using a copy of [this Jamboard](https://jamboard.google.com/d/1FQ8dDURIkf43XTq2S6Eb2rvoiPlUihnW6NQxnzcJ7No/viewer?f=0), or make your own!
+3. Visually represent the method using sticky notes, drawings in your notebook, or using an online tool like [Jamboard](https://jamboard.google.com/)
 <!-- 3.
 Make a visual representation of the method with your candies and paper. -->
 4. Think: What is **returned** from the method?
 5. Think: Does the method mutate the original array?